yuguo-Jack/GLM-Pretrain-in-Megatron-DeepSpeed/README.md

 # GLM-130B-Pretrain-in-Megatron-DeepSpeed
-GLM-130B Pretrain in Megatron-Deepspeed for DCU
+GLM-130B Pretrain in Megatron-DeepSpeed for DCU